datalad-handbook/book/docs/basics/101-107-summary.rst

   the dataset will be installed into the current directory, with the original name of the dataset.

-* If a dataset is installed inside of a dataset as a subdataset, the ``--dataset``/``-d`` option needs to specify the root of the superdataset.
+* If a dataset is installed inside of another dataset as a subdataset, the ``--dataset``/``-d`` option needs to specify the root of the containing dataset, the superdataset.

 * The source can be a URL (for example of a GitHub repository, as in section :ref:`installds`), but also paths, or open data collections.

-* After :command:`datalad clone`, only small files and metadata about file availability are present locally.
+* After :command:`datalad clone`, only small files and the metadata about file availability are present locally.
-  To retrieve actual file content of larger files, :command:`datalad get PATH` downloads large file content on demand.
+  The contents of large files are to be retrieved, on demand, via the :command:`datalad get` command.

 * :command:`datalad status --annex` or :command:`datalad status --annex all` are helpful to determine total repository size and the amount of data that is present locally.

 * Remember: Super- and subdatasets have standalone histories.
-A superdataset only stores which version of the subdataset is currently used.
+A superdataset stores the currently used version of a contained subdataset through an identifier.

 Now what I can do with that?